tahardi/bearclave/README.md

 rent resources through cloud providers like AWS or GCP.
 Fortunately, these
 providers offer affordable, TEE-enabled instances starting at $0.17 to $0.40 per
 hour.
 Paired with Bearclave's "No TEE" mode, you can develop and test your
-applications for just a few dollars a month if you carefully manage your instances.
+applications for just a few dollars a month if you carefully manage your resources.

 ---

 ### Important Reminder
 Bearclave is designed as an educational tool.
 While the repository provides
 practical examples and working code, it should not be considered production-ready.
 We encourage you to use it as a learning resource and adapt it for your unique